Data Protection Regulations and Opportunities You Should Know About

 Posted onJul 22nd, 2019

 The biggest news in data protection in the last several years was the GDPR changes in the European Union.
 Those privacy updates gave consumers the right to know what data a company collects.
 Furthermore, it aimed to hold companies more responsible for the data they collected.

 However, GDPR was just the first wave of regulations to impact the way IT leaders approach data protection and privacy.
 There’s no question that privacy, compliance, and data management will be an increasingly important IT responsibility.
 So here are some trends and upcoming regulations and opportunities to keep in mind.

 Privacy Has a Global Reach

 There are a few things to understand about GDPR.
 These apply to other upcoming regulations as well.
 First of all, most privacy laws have a broad range of coverage.
 For example, GDPR applies to more than just EU firms.
 The laws protect citizens more than they regulate companies.
 That is to say, if an EU citizen uses an American service, that business will have to comply with GDPR.
 The goal is to protect the individual.

 That’s why global technology companies like Facebook, Apple, and Google have to comply with GDPR.
 Their user base lives in the EU.
-If you operate a global business, know that you must abide by the rules in each country and region you do business.
+If you operate a global business, know that you must abide by the rules in each country and region you do business in.
 Some laws contain cutoffs and qualifications, as we’ll see in California’s laws.
-However, GDPR and others will apply to any company who keeps data about customers on hand.
+However, GDPR and others will apply to any company that keeps data about customers on hand.